Home> boat ramp upgrades> > werribee south

 • Create an additional entry lane from Beach Road and an additional (3 total) waiting lanes to increase capacity and reduce queuing back to Beach Rd

 Parking capacity continues to be an issue during peak periods.
 The proximity of environmentally significant wetlands and vegetation surrounding the facility restrict any expansion of the existing site footprint.
-However Better Boating Victoria will explore future overflow parking options offsite.

-Return to top Cowes boat ramp Upgrade
+Return to top Inverloch Upgrade

 Our Current Ramp Upgrades